damzaky/AsprakEZ/README.md

 Makes it easier for asprak to download and score

 ## How to use
-Basically, you are only required to choose one script to use out of four, use `batchDownload.js` to download all uploaded files, use `removeRedDots.js` to remove all red dots/circle, use `zeroTesawalTesakhirSkill.js` to assign value 0 to tesawal, tesakhir, skill form, use `oneForAll.js` to do all above scripts simultaneously. **TL;DR FOR THE LAZY, USE oneForAll.js**
+Basically, you are only required to choose one script to use out of four, use `batchDownload.js` to download all uploaded files, use `removeRedDots.js` to remove all red dots/circle, use `batchAssign.js` to assign determined values to tesawal, jurnal, tesakhir, skill form once and for all.

-1. Change the `Dmz` on the first line inside `batchDownload.js`, `removeRedDots.js`, `zeroTesawalTesakhirSkill.js`, `oneForAll.js` file (depends on the file you choose) with your SHORT NAME that you've set on http://10.30.40.123/iflab/asprak/formProfile, in this case, my SHORT NAME is `Dmz`
+1. Change the `Dmz` on the first line inside the file you want to use with your SHORT NAME that you've set on http://10.30.40.123/iflab/asprak/formProfile, in this case, my SHORT NAME is `Dmz`

 ![nick](https://user-images.githubusercontent.com/4760947/32130756-8522fa4a-bbc8-11e7-8e2d-b85e2885d485.png)